-The Consumer Claims Trustee seeks entry of an order disallowing and expunging the Claim due to insufficient information or documentation.
-Objection \P 3.
-She contends that upon review of the Debtors' books and records, she determined that the Claim lacks merit.
-Id. \P 4, Ex.
-A at 1.
+In her Objection, the Consumer Claims Trustee seeks entry of an order disallowing and expunging the Claim because it fails to state a legal basis that establishes wrongdoing or liability on the part of the Debtors that would give rise to compensable recovery.
+Objection ¶ 3-4.
+The Trustee contends that upon review of the Debtors' books and records, she determined that the Claim lacks merit.
+Id. ¶ 4.
+Specifically, the Trustee contends the Claim fails to state an affirmative legal claim against the Debtors and seeks unavailable injunctive relief.
+Id.
+Ex.
+A at 2.